kma32527/kma32527.github.io/index.md

 # Welcome!

-Welcome to my (still in-progress) website!
-A sample of my personal work can be found under 'Projects'.
+Welcome to my website!
+My personal work can be found under 'Projects'.